kopaka1822/Falcor/README.md

 * Shadow: enables shadows
 * Random Colors: gives each billboard a random color.
 This can be used to see how well weighted-blended OIT behaves even with different colored particles.

+### Current constraints
+* Only a single billboard type is supported at once.
+The active type is defined in BILLBOARD_TYPE and can be: BILLBOARD_TYPE_IMPOSTOR, BILLBOARD_TYPE_PARTICLE or BILLBOARD_TYPE_SPHERICAL.
+* Only a single material can be used for all billboards.
+This material is the last defined material of the scene.
+Depending on the name of the material, the appropriate billboard type will be chosen when the scene is loaded.
+* All billboards are static.

 ### Source Code

 The full source for the billboard ray tracer is located at Source\RenderPasses\BillboardRayTracer\